AlexGlock/AutoUpdater/README.md

 ## Netburner AutoUpdate for ARM based platforms ##
 ___

-This project contains the whole gradle development project for a running .jar application System requirement is the default-jdk:
+This project contains a gradle development project for a running .jar application of the Netburner-AutoUpdate Tool for ARM based systems.
+Your development machine will need the default-jdk to run the cradle build, install it via:

     sudo apt update
     sudo apt install default-jdk

-the build process can be started by:
+The build process can be started by:

     ./gradlew build

+Another usefull command, that lists all available gradle properties:

+    ./gradlew tasks